The car companies you’ve (probably) never heard of, but will soon

 As if that weren’t enough, he also co-founded Fisker Automotive, which was an early pioneer of plug-in hybrids with the Fisker Karma of 2011.

 Fisker Automotive folded in 2014, but Henrik kept its logo and trademarks, and a new firm, Fisker Inc., was founded in 2016.
 That company has now produced the Fisker Ocean, an all-electric SUV that’s about the same size as a BMW X3, and will be built at the same Magna Steyr factor as the Jaguar I-Pace.
-Fisker has previously said the Ocean should start at around £35,000.
+The Ocean is on sale in the UK now, and it starts from £36,900.
 A smaller model, the Fisker PEAR, is also slated for production.

 Lucid Motors